nodejs/TSC/BasePolicies/CONTRIBUTING.md

 * Encourages new contributions.
 * Encourages contributors to remain involved.
-* Avoids unnecessary processes and beuracracy whenenver possible.
+* Avoids unnecessary processes and beuracracy whenever possible.
-* Creates a more transparent decision making process which makes it clear how contributors can be involved in decision making.
+* Creates a transparent decision making process which makes it clear how contributors can be involved in decision making.

 This document is based on much prior art in the Node.js community, io.js,